 - June exam days (6/19-6/24) are required attendance days.
 If a student is absent on the day of an exam, they will receive a score of zero (0) and will most likely fail the course.

 A brief reminder of appropriate school attire as you shop for clothes for the upcoming school year.
 Please be sure your child’s wardrobe adheres to the District Dress Code as approved by the Board of Education.
-Please review our Student Code of Conduct on our website for more specific information on our dress code policy.
-Additionally, please see the enclosed letter outlining the “Away for the Day” policy in regards to cell phones and other personal electronic devices.
+Please review our Student Code of Conduct on our website for more specific information on our dress code policy and the “Away for the Day” policy in regards to cell phones and other personal electronic devices.

 Follow us on Facebook @MaryvaleMiddleSchool